MicrosoftDocs/MIMDocs/MIMDocs/mim-privacy-compliance.md

 ### Service and Portal / PAM
 Service and portal along with PAM you can export this data run a search syntax based on the [FIMAutomation PSSnapin], Example found [here](/archive/technet-wiki/22713.fim-portals-use-powershell-to-find-all-users-without-a-manager) and pipe it to [csv](/powershell/module/microsoft.powershell.utility/export-csv?viewFallbackFrom=powershell-6&view=powershell-7.2).

-PAM can use the same syntax above or you can use the [MIMPAM Module](/powershell/module/mimpam/get-pamuser?view=idm-ps-2016sp1) specifically the get-pamuser to search for the user within the PAM environment and pipe it to a csv.
+PAM can use the same syntax or you can use the [MIMPAM Module](/powershell/module/mimpam/get-pamuser?view=idm-ps-2016sp1) specifically the get-pamuser to search for the user within the PAM environment and pipe it to a csv.

 ### BHOLD
 BHOLD data can be exported using the BHOLD reporting module to your preferred format.